Countries: home page

 When to get vaccinations for hepatitis B when you go abroad?

 • Vaccination and Validity: a form of jaundice.
-Only high risk groups, (such as doctors, certain expats, and people who have intercourse with different partners) and travelers who are traveling longer than three months in an hepatitis B area need to get this vaccination.
+Only high risk groups, (such as doctors, certain expats, and people who have intercourse with different partners) and travelers who are traveling longer than three months in a hepatitis B area need to get this vaccination.
 It is also possible to get the vaccination for Hepatitis A+B at once.

 • Last minute: It is possible to get an accelerated injection, although this does not give similar protection.

 • Background information: Hepatitis B is caused by a virus spread through blood to blood or through sexual contact.
-For example non sterile applied piercings, tattoos etc.
+For example non-sterile applied piercings, tattoos etc.

 When to get vaccinations for Japanese encephalitis when you go abroad?